stscoundrel/old-norwegian-dictionary/README.md

 ### About "Dictionary of the Old Norwegian Language"

 _"Ordbog over det gamle norske Sprog"_ dictionary was published in late 1800s by Johan Fritzner.
 Its is the largest Old Norse to Norwegian dictionary, containing over 40 000 word definitions.
+While the original dictionary is called dictionary of "old norwegian", it is practically a dictionary of western Old Norse.
+Technically "Old Norwegian" would be a later stage in the language.